Hurricane Milton's severity is fueled by climate change, experts say

 Despite the flurry of false facts about how to respond to storm like Milton and Hurricane Helene, there are experts trying to provide useful tips for people to manage the crisis.
 Knutson elaborated that, although one cannot definitely say climate change was the sole or even primary cause of Hurricane Milton, certain scientific facts make it clear that climate change played an important role.

-"It is exacerbating the effect of the storm surge because anthropogenic climate change contributing to the observed sea level rise, and that is leading to a greater risk of coastal flooding for any given hurricane, so that's an example of how anthropogenic climate change is very likely exacerbating the flooding potential now for the Atlantic Basin," Knutson said.
-"It's very hard to say that we've detected this anthropogenic influence on the storm itself with confidence, and that's because there's so much multi-decadal variability in the basin, and the multivariability makes it very hard to find long trends as we might expect related to greenhouse warming."
+"It is exacerbating the effect of the storm surge because anthropogenic climate change contributing to the observed sea level rise, and that is leading to a greater risk of coastal flooding for any given hurricane," Knutson said, but added that it's very hard to confidently say humans caused this storm to get so intense because of decades of variability in the Atlantic Basin.

 As Vecchi explained, while one cannot fairly say that this hurricane would never have happened without climate change, "there is growing evidence that hurricanes like Milton — a hurricane that rapidly intensified from a Category 1 to a Category 5 in a few hours — are made more likely by the global warming to date, and will be more so with continued global warming."